shitpy/shitpy/README.md

 # ShitPy

-A really shitty Python Module.
+A really really shitty Python Module.

 Any help in any form is most welcome!